Curriculum Services

 Intent Procedure to Add, Delete, or Change Course(s)

-Subject area of e-mail - Include course number and title after "Intent to . . ."
-(Include both numbers for cross listed courses.)
+Subject area of e-mail will include course number and title after "Intent to".
+Both numbers for cross listed courses will be listed.

 Detailed Procedure:

-1. The proposer of the course completes a New Course Proposal (if applicable), Memo of Intent, and a syllabus.
+1. The proposer of the new course/course change completes a Course Proposal Form(opens in new window) with attached syllabus.

-2. The forms and syllabus are vetted by the Departmental Curriculum Committee, the Department Chair, the College Curriculum Committee, and the Dean of the College where the course would be offered.
+2. The form and syllabus are vetted by the Departmental Curriculum Committee, the Department Chair, the College Curriculum Committee, and the Dean of the College where the course would be offered.

 Valid or strong reasons to object to a course include but are not limited to the following: